Arvinje/meetinger/README.md

 - AWS SES for transactional emails

 ## How to deploy
 First start by deploying the infrastructure using Terraform.
-In `infrastructure` directory, under the desired environment sub directory, simple run:
+In `infrastructure` directory, under the desired environment sub directory, simply run:

-`terraform apply`
+`terraform init && terraform apply`

 The Serverless stack can be deployed similarly by running `sls deploy` in `backend` directory.

-## Road map
+## Roadmap
 The work on this project is not done yet.
 Here are some things that I consider to implement in the future:

 - [ ] Better error messages